Home / Blog / Mental Health App

 Problem

-This criterion shows how an app may allow data sharing among health professionals, patients, and others in useful ways.
-User data from mental healthcare apps is usually identified as sensitive, which puts certain restrictions on its processing and sharing.
+This criterion demonstrates how an app can enable the sharing of data among health professionals, patients, and other relevant parties in meaningful and beneficial ways.
+User data from mental healthcare apps is typically considered sensitive, which imposes certain limitations on how it can be processed and shared.

 Solution

-Here it is important to note that in the case of mental health apps, we deal with sensitive health-related data transferred to medical institutions and healthcare organizations.
+It is important to note that when it comes to mental health apps, we are dealing with sensitive health-related data that is transferred to medical institutions and healthcare organizations.

 If data is regularly sent to a regional Health Information System, security standards should be integrated into the existing infrastructure.
-This is achieved via relevant data transfer standards (like FHIR, DIrect, and C-CDA) and the translation of clinical data into a clinical document architecture (CDA) file.
+This can be accomplished by using relevant data transfer standards such as FHIR, Direct, and C-CDA, and by translating clinical data into a Clinical Document Architecture (CDA) file.

-Smartwatches and smart screens are widely used for monitoring mental health.
-Once you put a behavioral health app into a connected sensor-equipped architecture, full of sleep-tracking devices and wearables measuring blood pressure and heart rate, you add value to your app and augment a number of potential end-users.
+Smartwatches and smart screens are commonly used for monitoring mental health.
+By integrating a behavioral health app into a connected sensor-equipped architecture, which includes sleep-tracking devices and wearables that measure blood pressure and heart rate, you can enhance the value of your app and attract a larger number of potential end-users.

 Once you are ready to launch a mental wellness app, take some time to check whether it meets the following 6 HEALTH guidelines, where each letter stands for a feature: